 This Inversionista Temporary Residency Category, has had the most diverse changes in the application requirements announced in February 2023.
 The qualifying investment amount by an Inversionista Residency Applicant is $150,000.00 U.S., also qualifying a legally married spouse and minor children to the age of eighteen, or children enrolled full time in a recognized educational institution to age twenty-five.
 The choice of the investment in Costa Rica is quite varied.

-i) Personally Owned Real Property and Vehicles
+i) Personally Owned Real Property

 In order to use real property that is not an income tax paying, active income earning source as the investment, the property must be registered in the National Registry in the Residency Applicant’s personal name, showing a Municipal Property Tax Assessment Value of at least the equivalent of $150,000.00 U.S. In the case of a married couple applying for Residency, the registered interest of the Principal Applicant as between the two spouses, must equate to $150,000.00 U.S., in the manner previously stated.
 This investment also qualifies minor children to the age of eighteen, or children enrolled full time in a recognized educational institution to age twenty-five.